dlinoba/schools_nearby/README.md

 https://dados.gov.br/dados/conjuntos-dados/unidades-educacionais-sme

 # How to run the project:
-Use docker-compose.yml whit this command "docker-compose up -d" to create a MongoDB Container. <br/ >
+Use docker-compose.yml whit this command "docker-compose up -d" to create a MongoDB Container.<br />
-Use requirements.txt to set up the Libraries. <br/ >
+Use requirements.txt to set up the Libraries.<br />
 Run school_location.ipynb.

 # example of result